skicon/skicon.github.io/content/faq.md

 ## When Is SkiCon

-TBD
+February 21 to 23 2025

-## Where do I go skiing?
+## Where do I go skiing/riding?

-We are working to secure SKICON 2025 location, however we do know it will take place in the New England area.
+[Wachusett Mountain](https://www.wachusett.com/) is our ski resort this year.

+## Where do I sleep and attend talks?

+All talks will be held at [Colonial Hotel](https://www.colonial-hotel.com/), this is also where we have a room block.

 ## How do I join the slack channel?